CharlesRethman/users-tasks-manager/README.md

 1. Logging and environment configs
 1. Develop unit tests and write the code for the controllers
 1. Develop unit tests and write the code for the worker (scheduler)
-1. Develop e2e tests, based on the provided `curl` commands, as well as local tests in the appropriate controllers
+1. Develop e2e tests, based on the provided `curl` commands
 1. Package and deploy the code to a server, ensuring the provided `curl` commands function as required.

 ### 1. Running the Swagger initialiser